 Many consultants and software companies advocate using recovery teams as the primary element to structure your business continuity and disaster recovery plans.
-In the recovery team approach when you build you plans you pre-define each team, assign staff, and then write tasks per staff.
+In the recovery team approach, when you build you plans you pre-define each team, assigning staff and tasks.

-In my experience I have found recovery team approach to be lacking for two reasons:
+In my experience, I have found the recovery team approach to be lacking for two reasons:

 The individuals you assign to each team are rarely the individuals available during a disaster.
-Even if you assign backs to each position, sometimes staff members are on vacation when the disaster strikes.
-Other times your staff’s families are impacted by the disaster and no matter how dedicated they are, they need to take care of their family before focusing on your company.
+Even if you assign back-ups to each position, sometimes staff members are on vacation when the disaster strikes.
+Other times, your staff’s families are impacted by the disaster, and no matter how dedicated they are, they need to take care of their family before focusing on your company.

-My recommendation is to build a standardized response and recovery process which is the same for every department.
-In this process you should document your initial response steps, communication channels, disaster triggers and authority, and declaration procedures.
+My recommendation is to build a standardized response and recovery process that is the same for every department.
+In this process, you should document your initial response steps, communication channels, disaster triggers and authority, and declaration procedures.

-During your continuity exercise you should train each manager on how to implement the response process.
-Managers should be trained on how to manage the response, recovery and restoration process for their area.
+During your continuity exercise, you should train each manager on how to implement the response process.
+Managers should be trained on how to manage the response, recovery, and restoration processes for their area.

 Structuring plans using a standardized response process will ensure that they are not people dependent, but people independent.
 This approach will also reduce the amount of time spent maintaining plans.